ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-06-09-metrics-references.md

 3. estimate the variance-covariance matrix clustering on the interaction of these two dimensions (lets call this `vci`).
 4. calculate the two-way clustered variance-covariance matrix as `vc2way = vcf + vct - vci`

-`reghdfe` provides a relatively general implementation of high-dimensional clustering.
+`reghdfe` provides a relatively general implementation of high-dimensional clustering, with adjustments for low numbers of clusters.

 #### A few additional notes on clustering: